Angelfish, also known as Pterophyllum scalare, are disc-shaped freshwater cichlids initially found in the tropical parts of South America.

 Angelfish Tank Mates

-Angelfish tank mates should be fishes that can survive in fresh water and same water parameters as the angelfish.
+Angelfish Tank mates should be fishes that can survive in fresh water and the same water parameters as the angelfish.
 These laterally compressed fishes can only be part of a community aquarium if cohabiters have similar sizes and temperaments.
 The angelfish aggression towards minor-sized fishes can get intense if they enter its territory.

 The angelfish like to be part of a co-specific school and join other species if need be.
 As aggressive as this cichlid is, it scares easily.
 It would hide between the vegetation in its home or the sandy substrates.